jamiewang76/Interactive-Lab-Hub/Lab 5/README.md

 The program can be customized to control various audio parameters beyond just pitch, it can control the timbre, and volume.<br>

 * How does X feel?

+Interactive Music Controller feels interactive, engaging, and creative.
+It provides users with a tactile and visually appealing way to influence sound and music.
+It may also be frustrating at times, especially if hand detection is not accurate or if users struggle to achieve the desired sound.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***